 The iFA interacts with several external systems.
 The BMS provides iFA with means to monitor and control building assets.
-The pilot building had an old BMS system without any external interfaces.
+The apartment building had an old BMS system without any external interfaces.
 For this reason, a JACE-8000 gateway was deployed into the building.
-The iFA accesses the following measurements via the JACE-8000:
+The iFA accesses the following measurements and controls the hybrid heating system via the JACE-8000: